anastacia9/bios-611-project/README.md

 # Background
 India is an agrarian country – just over half of its working population is involved in agriculture, and nearly a fifth of the country’s GDP comes from this sector [1,2].
-With climate change, the yearly monsoon rains, which the agricultural industry is so dependent upon, have intensified, shortened, and become more sporadic [3].
+The agricultural industry depends on the yearly monsoon rains which have intensified, shortened, and become more sporadic [3].
 This study will investigate changes in rainfall between the years 1901 and 2017.
 It will make use of monthly measurements spanning all 36 Indian States and Territories.

 Data was downloaded from kaggle.com:<br />
   https://www.kaggle.com/datasets/rajanand/rainfall-in-india<br />